osmosis-labs/mesh-security/docs/ibc/Staking.md

 The version is used to allow for future upgrades.
 The provider should always send the highest protocol version it supports to start the handshake.
-The consumer should error if the major version is higher than it's known versions (for now, anything besides `1`).
+The consumer should error if the major version is higher than its known versions (for now, anything besides `1`).
 The consumer should respond with the highest version it supports, but no higher than that proposed by the provider.